-Every February health organizations across the country take time to recognize American Heart Month as a way to raise awareness of heart diseases.
+Every February health organizations recognize American Heart Month as a way to raise awareness of heart diseases.

-Though the first Friday in February was National Wear Red Day, there is still plenty of time this month to put a light on raising awareness for the risks associated with heart disease and stroke.
+The first Friday in February is National Wear Red Day, so we thought we’d get a jump on shining a light on raising awareness for the risks associated with heart disease and stroke.

 Who’s at risk?

 Contrary to popular belief, heart disease can happen at any age.
-In fact, half of all Americans have at least one of the top three risk factors for heart disease: high blood pressure, high cholesterol, or are smokers.
+In fact, half of all Americans have at least one of the top three risk factors for heart disease: high blood pressure, high cholesterol, or smoke.

 Other conditions and behaviors that can put you at risk